sir-Xris/benchmark/README.md

 `mk` makes input data for std and src.

-`chk` is the core.
-It compiles and executes std and src
+`chk` is executor.
+It compiles and executes std and src, compares their outputs.

+Folder `exe` stores compiled program. chk will not delete executable files.

+Folder `data` stores input and output datas, you can check output when outputs of `std` and `src` differs.

 ## TODO

-Well this script can only test C++ program.
-If anyone wants to test other language {,s}he will have to edit `chk`.
+Well, this script can only test C++ program.
+If you want to test other language you will have to edit `chk` yourself.

 And my origninal version accumulated lots of useful data maker.
-I will rewrite them one day in the future.(new flag)
+Maybe I will rewrite them one day in the future.(new flag)